kichi-chan/kichi/README.md

 This release does not contain links related to our key system verification on the private version of Kichi and our logo without a watermark on it.

 # Licensing information
-In accordance with Synapse X terms This source code is licensed under the AGPLv3.
+This source code is licensed under the AGPLv3.
 This means that if you release a project using some of this codebase, your release will have to contain its source code.
 If you do not include the source code, legal action can be taken.
 We welcome developers to study, share and improve this source code, but the license does not support its unauthorized usage in commercial projects and the likes.